Rynium/ruby-prompt__arrays/lib/arrays.md

   Using the follow code would replace the item at index 1 of this array, replacing "Fiona" with "Florence"
          names[1].replace("Florence")

+  If we don't know whether "Fiona' exists or not, we can use our ".map"(because this returns a new array vs ".each" wichi returns the oringal array) to iterate through each value to check "if" it is equal to "Fiona", and then replacing it with "Florence if that is true:
+        array.map! do |x|
+            if x == 'Fiona'
+                'Florence'
+            else
+                x
+            end
+        end

 # What do the methods `push`, `pop`, `shift`, and `unshift` do?
     "push" will add an item on to the end of an array.